nagyesta/abort-mission-gradle-plugin/README.md

     //as well when test autoconfiguration is done.
     //WARNING: If you are using a strongback, you will need to take care
     //of the full lifecycle externally due to difficulties with Gradle
     //background threads.
-This should include startup, shutdown as well
+This should include startup, shutdown skipStrongbackConfig true
-    //as reporting after the last test fork is shut down in order to get
-    //the full report
-    skipStrongbackConfig true
     //Define whether we want to use relaxed schema for JSON validation.
     //Particularly useful when the Cucumber Booster is used or in case of